 “Assuming Covid-II peaks in May’21 and restrictions ease by Q2FY22, we mark down our FY22 GDP forecast to 9.9 per cent from 11 per cent earlier.”

-However, she pointed out that the situation is still in flux, but as per current dynamics the expected Q1FY22 annualized growth is seen at 16.5 percent from more than 22 percent estimated before the second wave.
+However, she pointed out that the situation is still in flux.
+Still, as per current dynamics, the expected Q1FY22 annualized growth is seen at 16.5 percent from more than 22 percent estimated before the second wave.

 Their estimated monthly loss of output of 0.9-1 percent of GDP is much higher than the estimated welfare cost of universal vaccination at 0.6-0.7 percent of GDP, making a successful vaccine strategy the cheapest policy path to economic normalization.